ShreyaPagaria/ShreyaPagaria/README.md

 # Hi, I'm Shreya Pagaria 👋

 ## 🚀 About Me
-I'm a Sophomore, Chemical Engineering at IIT Jodhpur.
+I'm a Junior, Chemical Engineering at IIT Jodhpur.
 I'm skilled in Python, C, C++, HTML, CSS, JavaScript and have basic knowledge of Data Strcutures and Algorithms, also a beginner in React Js.
 I love to try new things and am keen to work on interesting web developing projects.

 ## 🔗 Links